janstrng/Evaluating-IoT-devices/Tools.md

 We were recommended Ettercap by our supervisor as a great tool to use for MitM attacks.

 The way we used Ettercap was with arp poisoning, and then used Wireshark and the ARP table.
+This is a Man-in-the-Middle attack.
 We followed a [guide](https://pentestmag.com/ettercap-tutorial-for-windows/) for Man-in-the-middle attacks.
 Ettercap is already installed as a package on Kali.

 NB!
 Ettercap is only compatible with Linux based OS.